 Contract 9-07-60-W0401: This contract was executed by Kensington Partners on January 11, 1989, for 25 acre-feet per year, and it was amended on October 25, 1989, to include an additional 48 acre-feet per year, for a total of 73 acre-feet of water per year.
 The annual lease payment is \$10 per acre-foot, which can be adjusted to cover operation and maintenance costs if such costs exceed \$10 per acre-foot.
-This lease is for a term of 40 years (expires January 10, 2029), with an option to renew for an additional 40 years.
+This lease is for a term of 40 years (expires January 10, 2020), with an option to renew for an additional 40 years.
 Kensington Partners assigned this contract to Squaw Creek Metropolitan District and Cordillera Metropolitan District, and they assigned it to the Authority on March 25, 2004.
 The Bureau approved the assignment to the Authority effective October 4, 2010.

 Green Mountain Reservoir contract water value is based on the fact that Green Mountain Reservoir is a finite pool, that there are no new contracts being let by the U.S. Bureau of Reclamation for this pool, but also reflecting its lower value compared with Wolford Mountain Reservoir contract water due to less reliability and transfer issues with the Bureau.
-The term of the Green Mountain Reservoir contract.
+The term of the Green Mountain Reservoir contract is also less than the term of the Wolford Mountain Reservoir contract.